Fadi-Albahrani/FightingRobot/README.md

 # FightingRobot

+----- Latest Updates ---------
+1- Watson Assitant (Chat Bot) added (no speach to text or text to speech yet).

 this repository containg the six subtasks of Fighting Robot

 1- create control panel to control the base of the robot